 If the passenger's front airbag inflates, it can hit the back of the child seat with enough force to kill or seriously injure an infant.

-When properly installed, a rearfacing child seat may prevent the driver or a front passenger from moving the seat as far back as recommended, or from locking the seat-back in the desired position.
-Driver and Passenger Safety
+When properly installed, a rearfacing child seat may prevent the driver or a front passenger from moving their seat as far back as recommended, or from locking their seat-back in the desired position.